AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

 pip3 install -r requirements.txt
 ``` |

--   For Linux servers that will be migrated to the cloud:
+-   For Linux servers that you plan to migrate to the cloud:

     You can migrate the servers by using Server Migration Center \(SMC\) or importing the custom images.
 For more information, see [Migrate a server to Alibaba Cloud by using the Cloud Migration tool]() or [Import custom images](/intl.en-US/Images/Custom image/Import images/Import custom images.md).